Last fact-checked: 26 February 2020

 A popular holiday destination the island of Phuket receives visitors from around the world to its beaches.
 However, Phuket Town is rather a hidden gem with its colorful houses and hipster vibe and is well worth exploring.
 You can choose to combine a holiday and dental care here because of our dentists’ excellent reputations and the incredible value for money.

-Phuket Town has recently been upgraded to city status and is brimming with a personality all of its own, and none more so than the historical Old Town, roughly comprising 10 square blocks of alley-ways and narrow streets, providing a treasure-trove of delightful bars, appealing art galleries, stylish boutiques and fusion restaurants.
+Phuket Town has recently been upgraded to city status and is brimming with a personality all of its own, and none more so than the historic Old Town, roughly comprising 10 square blocks of alley-ways and narrow streets, providing a treasure-trove of delightful bars, appealing art galleries, stylish boutiques and fusion restaurants.

-The distinct architectural style is pleasing on the eye as you meander past temples, shrines, impromptu museums – both private and public – and grandiose mansions built and occupied around 100 years ago by the tin barons, whose riches were reaped from Phuket’s tin boom.
+The distinct architectural style is pleasing on the eye as you meander past temples, shrines, impromptu museums – both private and public–and grandiose mansions built and occupied around 100 years ago by the tin barons, whose riches were reaped from Phuket’s tin boom.

 Compact enough for a leisurely stroll through, Phuket Old Town has more than enough places to stop for refreshments, rest your legs and watch the world go by.